Ekow Boye-Doe

 Ekow Boye-Doe (born November 4, 1999) is a Ghanaian-American professional football cornerback.
 He played college football for the Kansas State Wildcats.
+Boye-Doe was signed by the Kansas City Chiefs as an undrafted free agent following the 2023 NFL Draft.

 Early life

 Boye-Doe was born in Accra, Ghana and immigrated to the United States with his family when he was three years old, where he would attend Lawrence High School in Lawrence, Kansas.
 In his senior season he was named a first-team all-state performer.
 Boye-Doe committed to play college football at Kansas State over other schools such as Missouri State, Northern Iowa and Tulane.

 College career

 In his first season in 2019, Boye-Doe had one tackle in one game.
 In the 2020 season, he took a step up notching 25 tackles with one being for a loss, and seven pass deflections.
 In the 2021 season Boye-Doe had 22 tackles with two going for a loss, and a pass deflection.
 In week ten of the 2022 season, he made three tackles and forced a fumble, but the Wildcats would fall against Texas.
 Boye-Doe finished the 2022 season his best, as he notched 26 tackles, five pass deflections, a fumble recovery, and a forced fumble.
 For his performance on the season Boye-Doe was named an honorable mention all-Big 12 member.

 Boye-Doe finished his college career at Kansas State with 74 tackles with three being for a loss, 13 pass deflections, a forced fumble, and a fumble recovery.